Consumer rights: Collection agencies

 - Any additional fee not authorized by law (doesn't include attorney's fees and taxable court costs awarded by a judge).

 - On a written note, contract, or stipulation where you're required to pay any amount other than the original debt, allowable interest, and applicable attorney's fees and taxable court costs.

 The Washington State Collection Agency Act

-RCW 19.16: The Washington State Collection Agency Act took effect on January 1, 1972 and is enforced by the Department of Licensing and the Washington State Collection Agency Board.
+Chapter 19.16 RCW: Collection Agencies took effect January 1, 1972 and is enforced by us and the Washington State Collection Agency Board.
 The law is intended to protect consumers and stop abusive practices by debt collectors.

 - Cover the collection of any business, personal, family, or household debt.